prototype360/selenium-test-webstaurant/README.md

 https://googlechromelabs.github.io/chrome-for-testing/

-2) Test is configured to run headless.
-To make change

 ### Test execution:
 To execute the test using Maven use the following command

 mvn -Dtest=RunTest test

+or

+mvn clean install

 ### Output:
-Output is written to ./src/test/resources/test.log
+Output is written to ./src/test/resources/testRun.log

 ### Java Spring template project